Izu-kun23/Izu-kun23/README.md

 I design and ship client-facing products.
 Lead frontend and product<br>
 design at Klarnow, after a BSc in Computer Science (Software<br>
 Engineering) at the University of Northampton.
 Before that, interned<br>
-at Calaya Engineering — the company site is still the one I built.
+at Calaya Engineering, which i contributed to the building and maintaining of their systems and infrastructure.

 <img src="./hd-stack.svg" width="620" alt="stack"/>